lrgarrison/saltani/docs/01_pronunciation.md

 Phonemes appear as below.

-> [sy] [ch]
+> [b]
-> s\, z\
+> p, b

-The first line is all possible romanizations (ways of writing the sound), each in square brackets.
+The first line is the romanization (way of writing the sound), each in square brackets.
 The second line is the [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA) transcription of the realizations (different pronunciations of "the same" sound), separated by commas.
 (Where there is more than one realization, see section TODO on allophony.)

 ### 1.1.
 Vowels